Informo/specs-bot/README.md

 ## Build

+You can install the bot by building it or using one of the binaries available in the project's [releases](https://github.com/Informo/specs-bot/releases).

 This project is written in Go, therefore building it requires a [Go development environment](https://golang.org/doc/install).

 Building it also requires [gb](https://github.com/constabulary/gb):